gtema/homeautomation/README.md

 ### How do I get set up? ###

-* Use of docker-compose (preferred)
+#### Use of docker-compose

 Issue docker-compose up and you are set to go.
 Local directories are mounted into the images, so that local changes affect containers immediately without redeployment.

-* Use of local python and npm
+#### Use of local python and npm

-Use script setup.sh in order to setup python virtual environment and npm modules.
-After that use backend/start_server.sh script to start api and web/npm start to start node.js
+In the backend:
+  - create a virtual environment `virtualenv venv`
+  - source to the vent `source venb/bin/activate`
+  - install dependencies `pip install -r requirements.txt`
+  - start the server `python run.py`

+Having the virtual environment installed you can use start_server.sh script to start the API

+In the fronend:
+ - install dependencies `npm install`
+ - start the development version `npm run`

-* Use Heroku PaaS
+#### Use of Heroku PaaS

 Create account on Heroku, create python application for the server, add database.
 Also create node app with [Buildpack](https://github.com/mars/create-react-app-buildpack.git)
 Use git push heroku master to push only server content as your app.